google/or-tools/ortools/sat/docs/README.md

 This document presents modeling recipes for the CP-SAT solver.

 Code samples are given in C++, Python, Java and C#.
-Each language have different requirements for the code samples.
+Each language has different requirements for the code samples.

 ## Searching for one (optimal) solution of a CP-SAT model